 1. Forest River r-pod

 Forest River’s line of r-pod trailers is advertised as offering affordable luxury at the lowest tow weight in its class.
 These small travel trailers are designed to be easy to tow and incredibly functional.
-This line comes in 11 different floor plans, including one expandable layout with a pop-up tent room that holds a queen-sized bed.
+This line comes in 11 different floor plans.

 With so many different layouts to choose from, you can decide where your priorities lie.
 Do you need more sleeping space?
 Do you like a rear kitchen?
 Do you prefer a roomier bathroom?
 Want to stay away from slides?
 No matter what you like or don’t like, there’s an r-pod layout for you.

-The r-pod ranges in length from 18’4″-22’2″, so every model is easy to tow and can fit in almost any camping space whether you’re parking in a national park, boondocking, or just stowing the trailer until your next trip.
+The r-pod ranges in length from 19ft to 25ft, so every model is easy to tow and can fit in almost any camping space whether you’re parking in a national park, boondocking, or just stowing the trailer until your next trip.

 Unlike some smaller trailers, the r-pod has a 6’6″ interior height, so those who hit the 6-foot mark will still have plenty of headroom to walk upright inside.
 Some models also include a wet bath, though all have at least a dry bath.
 Every model has an outside shower which uses both hot and cold running water.

-If you like to upgrade your options, you can always add on a convection microwave oven, 24″ LED flat screen TV, R-Dome awning with screen room, or the solar package (handy when you’re camping off-road) that includes a 110W panel, digital controller, and 1000 Watt inverter.
+If you like to upgrade your options, you can always add on an R-Dome awning with screen room, or the solar package (handy when you’re camping off-road) that includes a 110W panel, digital controller, and 1000 Watt inverter.

 R-pod users really like how lightweight and easy to tow this model is, even on twisting mountain roads.
 They also like the convenience of the outdoor shower and how easily this model goes off-road.